 Ferndell Nature Museum - A nature trail that features over 50 different types of fern plants, as well as tropical plants and flowers, held within a grove of shady sycamore trees.

 Los Angeles Zoo - Housing 1,100 animals of more than 250 species, the zoo offers something for animal lovers of all ages.
 The zoo is not only a traditional source of entertainment and education for the public, but its emphasis on research and conservation make the Los Angeles Zoo a must-see destination.

-Autry National Center - dedicated to exhibiting, exploring and relating the cultures of various societies during the formation of the western portion of the United States.
+Autry Museum of the American West - dedicated to exhibiting, exploring and relating the cultures of various societies during the formation of the western portion of the United States.
 Also known as "The Autry," the institution was the result of a merger between the Autry Museum of Western Heritage, and the Southwest Museum of the American Indian and the Women of the West Museum.